William Milberg

 Profile

-William Milberg is Professor of Economics at the New School for Social Research and Eugene Lang College and Director of the Heilbroner Center for Capitalism Studies at The New School.
+William Milberg is the Henry H. Arnhold Professor of International Cooperation and Development and Professor of Economics at The New School for Social Research and Eugene Lang College, and Director of the Heilbroner Center for Capitalism Studies at The New School.
 He served as Dean of the New School for Social Research from 2013-2023 and as Chair of the Department of Economics from 1998-2001 and 2009-2012.
 His research focuses on the relation among globalization, income distribution and economic development, and the history and philosophy of economics.
 He teaches a graduate courses in international trade and the philosophy of economics, His undergraduate teaching includes “Understanding Global Capitalism” and “Business, Innovation and Social Justice.”
 His course on "Economics: Markets, Society and [In]equality" with Teresa Ghilarducci and Paulo dos Santos, is posted on Coursera.

 Milberg is Principal Investigator for the project on "Beyond Neoliberalism and 'Neo-illiberalism': Economic Policy and Performance for Sustaining Democracy," under grants from the Open Society Foundations and the Hewlett Foundation.
 He is also a member of the research team on "Monopsony in a Global Context."
 Both research projects are based at the Heilbroner Center.